 Applying a new security structure.

 Flagging anything that should be scanned like high access/high value content in order to give appropriate staff access and also back up the information.

 These are just a few benefits that might be achieved during a project of this kind.

 Many are struggling with how much electronic information exists today in organizations.
 That can be coupled with exponential growth and no rule in place for IT to get rid of any of it.

-Once you have made that decision to do some kind of project and you have been trained on your new WISPIR tool the first job is to get all of that metadata into WISPIR as a source of truth.
+Once you have made that decision to do some kind of project and you have been trained on your new AgileIM tool the first job is to get all of that metadata into AgileIM as a source of truth.
 This is probably something that you wanted to do anyway.
 That consolidation of different metadata into a location so that it will be so much easier to deal with in the future.
-Although were not talking about all the possibilities for that consolidated metadata in this webinar, WISPIR is capable of assisting with all those projects.
+Although were not talking about all the possibilities for that consolidated metadata in this webinar, AgileIM is capable of assisting with all those projects.

-Sign up for the entire WesternIM WISPIR fall series to see what else you could do with your WISPIR tool.
+Sign up for the entire WesternIM AgileIM fall series to see what else you could do with your AgileIM tool.